-The liver is said to perform around five hundred different functions in the body—almost too many to count.1 We could talk about the liver all day long, but we’ll start by outlining just a few of the major jobs that the liver carries out to keep the body functioning well.
+The liver is said to perform around 500 different functions in the body—almost too many to count.1 We could talk about what the liver does all day long, but we’ll start by outlining just a few of the major jobs that the liver carries out to keep the body functioning well.

 - The liver filters the blood and stores nutrients.
 The oxygen-rich blood from the heart and nutrient-rich blood from the digestive organs will end up in the liver for processing and filtration.
 Every minute, it filters more than a liter of your blood, constantly discerning what is usable nutrition and what is not.